 While policies guide decision-making, leaders still need to formulate plans in order to fully implement the policies.
 The following plans demonstrate Auburn’s commitment to utilizing sustainability as key operating principle for the university.

 The university’s 2013-2018 Strategic Plan guides the day-to-day operations of all campus units.
 Various themes of sustainability can be found throughout the plan, but explicitly appear in Goal 6: Operational Excellence, which states that “where cost-effective and practicable, policies, practices, and procedures will incorporate the principles of sustainability.

 The Comprehensive Campus Master Plan guides the development of campus lands and facility assets through alignment with the university’s mission, vision, values, and strategic priorities.
 While clearly integrated throughout the plan, sustainability plays an increasingly prominent role in helping to shape the future of campus through its inclusion as a core value and key chapter within the master plan (Executive Summary p.
 26 and Chapter 13 p.
 203).

 As a member of the Climate Leadership Network and a signatory of the Carbon Commitment, Auburn University dedicates itself to the pursuit of climate neutrality.
-To help guide the university toward this lofty goal, over 150 stakeholders from across campus worked together in 2010 to create Auburn University’s Climate Action Plan to move Auburn toward climate neutrality by 2050.
-Much like the Campus Master Plan, the CAP is considered a living document, having been refined in 2019, and will continue to be revisited and refined as the campus moves further toward our goals.
+To help guide the university toward this lofty goal, over 150 stakeholders from across campus worked together in 2010 to create Auburn University’s Climate Action Plan (CAP) to move Auburn toward climate neutrality by 2050.
+Much like the Campus Master Plan, the CAP is considered a living document, having been refined in 2019, and will continue to be revisited and revised as the campus moves further toward our goals.